 10. Shopping Local

 If quarantine has taught me anything it’s that a big supermarket shop is not only unnecessary, it’s also not as good as buying from local shops I had no idea existed before this lockdown.
 The inability to get a delivery forced me to turn to local grocers, butchers and off-licenses who all were prepared to deliver.
-There’s even a Peddling Pizza man who comes round once a week, and a wine shop who for £35 will send you 3 bottles of wine with tasting notes, and host a Zoom wine tasting every Friday night.
+There’s even a Peddling Pizza man who comes round once a week, and a wine shop who for £29 will send you 3 bottles of wine with tasting notes, and host a Zoom wine tasting every now and then.
 I’m totally down for that kind of business pivot!